Uviveknarayan/Cpp-parser-in-python/README.md

 # C++ Syntax Checker: Lexer and Parser

 ## Overview
 This project presents a lexer and parser implemented in Python for checking syntax errors in C++ code.
-It does not utilize LLVM but focuses solely on parsing the code and identifying syntax errors.
+It focuses solely on parsing the code and identifying syntax errors.

 ## Components
 1. **Lexer**: Parses the input C++ file and generates tokens, stored in a list cache named `tokens`.